Andreaa-Dev/server-with-auth/README.md

 9. folder division by 2 ways: feature (category, product, user) and layer (controller, service)

 10. appsettings.json - hide important data. add to gitignore
+11. admin: 3 ways: change in database, create admin and make other become admin
+12. error handler in service.

+- 404 NotFound: NOTE: for demo product id, it has to have Guid type (dont remove id ONLY change value)
+- 410 UnAuthorized - users do not log in
+- 500 Internal server error - send request with wrong methods/endpoint
+- 400 Bad request (client error response) - create usr with same email

 ### Migration